bishwaruppaul/Simple-Black/README.md

   4. Click on the "Theme" drop-down menu in the "Appearance" tab and select "Simple-Black".

 <br>***External links:***<br>
-This theme can also be found at [pling.com](https://www.pling.com/p/1392734/) and [deviantart.com](https://www.deviantart.com/bishwaruppaul/art/Simple-Black-845208003).
+This theme can also be found at [deviantart.com](https://www.deviantart.com/bishwaruppaul/art/Simple-Black-845208003).